“An agrotourism settlement in the mountains of southern Crete, with 20 rustic cottages, a tranquil pool and a great taverna”

 Family friendly accommodation:

 We'd recommend the Cottage with Attic if you're a family of 3 or a 2-Bedroom Cottage for families of 4 or more.
+If you're 2 adults and 2 kids, then opt for the cottages with private outdoor heated pools (they have 2 single beds and 1 kingsize).
 All cottages have simple kitchenettes.

 Babysitting is available - request in advance (additional cost).

 - Bottle warming

 Remember baby and child equipment may be limited or need pre-booking

 Each cottage has a basic kitchenette (with hot plate, crockery and fridge).
 The taverna is great for families, serving a kids menu, high tea, half portions and takeaways.
 There are cafés nearby and a supermarket 1.5km away.